the American UNiversitY of PAriS GEOgraphic webzine

 Traditionally dedicated to geography and diplomacy, the 7th district of Paris (left), is home to the American University of Paris, the Eiffel Tower and Nature & Cultures webzine.

-Professional or amateur geographers, naturalists and lovers of nature and travel, educators and students, here is your new webzine.
+About N&C: professional or amateur geographers, naturalists and lovers of nature and travel, educators and students, here is your webzine.

 “Texts, photographs, links and any other content appearing on Nature & Cultures should not be construed as endorsement by The American University of Paris of organizations, entities, views or any other feature.
 Individuals are solely responsible for the content they view or post.”